nigelhorne/App-Test-Generator/README.md

 - `%transforms` - list of transformations from input sets to output sets

     TO BE IMPLEMENTED.

+    It takes a list of subsets of the input and output definitions, and verifies that data from each input subset is correctly transformed into data from the matching output subset.

     This is a draft definition of the schema.

         ---
         module: builtin
         function: abs
         test_undef: no
+        test_empty: no
+        test_nuls: no

         input:
           number: